-The following mathematical operators and functions, also including some conversion functions, are predefined in Modelica, and are vectorizable according to Section 12.4.612.4.6, except for the String function.
-The functions which do not trigger events are described in the table below, whereas the event-triggering mathematical functions are described in Section 3.7.1.13.7.1.1.
+The following mathematical operators and functions, also including some conversion functions, are predefined in Modelica, and are vectorizable according to Section 12.4.5, except for the String function.
+The functions which do not trigger events are described in the table below, whereas the event-triggering mathematical functions are described in Section 3.7.1.1.

-abs(v) Is expanded into "noEvent(if v >= 0 then v else -v)".
+abs(v) Is expanded into "noEvent(if $v \ge 0$ then v else $-v$)".
 Argument v needs to be an Integer or Real expression. sign(v) Is expanded into "noEvent(if v>0 then 1 else if v<0 then -1 else 0)".
 Argument v needs to be an Integer or Real expression. sqrt(v) Returns the square root of v if v>=0, otherwise an error occurs.
 Argument v needs to be an Integer or Real expression.
-Integer(e) Returns the ordinal number of the expression e of enumeration type that evaluates to the enumeration value $E.enumvalue$, where $Integer(E.el)=1$, $Integer(E.en)=\frac{neize(E)}{neize(E)}$, for an enumeration type $E=enumeration(el,, -en)$.
-See also Section $4.8.5.24.8.5.2$.
+Integer(e) Returns the ordinal number of the enumeration value E.enumvalue, where Integer(E.e1)=1, Integer(E.en)= size(E), for an enumeration type E=enumeration(e1,, en).
+See also Section 4.8.5.2.
 String(b, <options>) String(i, <options>) String(r,</options></options> Convert a scalar non-String expression to a String representation.
-The first argument may be a Boolean b, an Integer i, a Real r or an Enumeration e (Section 4.8.5.24.8.5.2).
-The other arguments must use named arguments.
+The first argument may be a Boolean b, an Integer i, a Real r or an Enumeration e (Section 4.8.5.2).
 The optional <options> are: Integer minimumLength=0: minimum length of the resulting string.
-If necessary, the blank character is used to fill up unused space.</options> Boolean leftJustified = true: if true, the converted result is left justified in the string; if false it is right justified in the string.
+If necessary, the blank character is used to fill up unused space.
+Boolean leftJustified = true: if true, the converted result is left justified in the string; if false it is right justified in the string.
 For Real expressions the output shall be according to the Modelica grammar.
 Integer significantDigits=6: defines the number of significant digits in the result string.
 [Examples: "12.3456", "0.0123456", "12345600", "1.23456E-10"].
-The format string corresponding to options is: • for Reals: (if leftJustified then "-" else "")+String(minimumLength)+"."+ String(signficantDigits)+"g", • for Integers: (if leftJustified then "-" else "")+String(minimumLength)+"d".
+The format string corresponding to options is: • for Reals: (if leftJustified then "-" else "") +String (minimumLength) + "." + String (signficantDigits) + "g", • for Integers: (if leftJustified then "-" else "") +String (minimumLength) + "d".
 Format string: According to ANSI-C the format string specifies one conversion specifier (excluding the leading %), may not contain length modifiers, and may not use "" for width and/or precision.
 For all numeric values the format specifiers f, e, E, g, G are allowed.
 For integral values it is also allowed to use the d, i, o, x, X, u, and c-format specifiers (for non-integral values a tool may round, truncate or use a different format if the integer conversion characters are used).
-The x,X-formats (hexa-decimal) and c (character) for Integers does not lead to input that agrees with the Modelica-grammar.
+The x,X-formats (hexa-decimal) and c (character) for Integers</options> does not lead to input that agrees with the Modelica-grammar.